Purpose & Overview

-Since retiring, Alan is a governor of another academy primary school and serves as a trustee on an educational charity, and is currently part of the governance of another regional MAT, serving on a local hub.
+Since retiring, Alan has been is a governor of another academy primary school and a trustee of an educational charity, and is currently part of the governance of another regional MAT, serving on a local hub.

 Maggie has worked in primary education from 1979.
-She retired from Headship at the end of 2019 having worked for both Newcastle and Northumberland; she has been Head Teacher at SELEfirst since 1993.
-Under her leadership the school became one of the first Beacon Schools in the Country; they have been graded Ofsted Outstanding on three consecutive occasions.
+She retired from Headship at the end of 2019 having worked for both Newcastle and Northumberland local authorities.
+Maggie was appointed as Head Teacher at SELEfirst in 1993.
+Under her leadership the school became one of the first Beacon Schools in the country; they were graded Ofsted Outstanding on three consecutive occasions.
 From 2008 Maggie trained and worked as a School Improvement Partner (SIP).
-In 2009 Maggie was awarded an OBE for services to education.
-She became a National Leader of Education (NLE) in 2012 and co-wrote a national training programme for school to school support for NLE’s.
-In 2014 Maggie’s school became a lead teaching school, delivering School Direct Programming in partnership with the University of Northumbria.
+In 2009, Maggie was awarded an OBE for services to education.
+She became a National Leader of Education (NLE) in 2012 and co-wrote a national training programme for school-to-school support for NLE’s.
+In 2014 Maggie’s school became a lead teaching school, delivering School Direct ITT in partnership with the Universities of Newcastle and Northumbria.

 Alongside a ‘job share school partner’ she established Tyne Valley Teaching School Alliance (TVTSA).
-This Alliance has continued to grow and now includes 12 Good and Outstanding schools across 4 authorities.
-Maggie is a founding board member of North East Teaching School Partnership (NETSP) who maintain their lead in the region to write and deliver National College School Leadership nationally accredited leadership programmes NPQML, NPQSL and NPQH.
+This Alliance grew to includes 12 Good and Outstanding schools across 4 authorities.
+Maggie was a founding board member of North East Teaching School Partnership (NETSP) which maintained their lead in the region to write and deliver National College School Leadership nationally accredited leadership programmes, NPQML, NPQSL and NPQH.
 She was a lead professional delivering NPQH in the region.
 Maggie engaged regularly with All North Teaching Schools (ANTS) to develop effective system leadership.
-She has worked internationally since 2012 with partner schools in Shanghai, Netherlands, Helsinki and Zagreb.
+She has worked internationally since 2012 with partner schools in Shanghai, the Netherlands, Helsinki and Zagreb.

 Mr John Quinn